 You can grow your chives in the ground or you can grow them in a large planter.
 The plants look ornamental and, in the summer, they will grow large, edible flowers that you can harvest and use to dress up a salad.

 Harvest the chives whenever you need them using kitchen scissors to clip the chives off of the main plant.
 Give the leaves a quick rinse under cold water, dab them dry with a paper towel, and then either cut them into small bits with a knife or scissors.

 - 1 tablespoon chives (chopped)

 Cover the herb butter and store in the refrigerator for 3 hours before use.

 The butter will keep for several days, but it is doubtful it will last that long.

-If you are vegan or have allergies to dairy products, you can replace the dairy butter with a vegan butter.
-I prefer Smart Balance butter because it tastes very similar to dairy butter.
+- If you are vegan or have allergies to dairy products, you can replace the dairy butter with vegan butter.

-The butter can be used for a wide variety of cooking.
-Spread it on a slice of bread and toast the bread in the over for quick garlic bread.
+- The butter can be used for a wide variety of cooking.
 Use it to fry pork chops or chicken.
 Put a glob of it on your baked potato or use it on vegetables.